helm/charts/stable/sentry/README.md

 ## Configuration

-The following tables lists the configurable parameters of the Sentry chart and their default values.
+The following table lists the configurable parameters of the Sentry chart and their default values.

 | Parameter                            | Description                                | Default                                                    |
 | -------------------------------      | -------------------------------            | ---------------------------------------------------------- |